 A patent attorney, trade mark attorney or specialist solicitor will have the legal skills to deal with your IP issues.
 You can:

-- find a specialist IP solicitor on the Law Society of Northern Ireland website
+- find a specialist IP solicitor in Northern Ireland

 nibusinessinfo.co.uk offers country-specific guidance on IP issues you might face when selling overseas.
-You can find advice in our guides on:
+You can find advice on:

 - intellectual property rights in Brazil